BramVan-Oosterhout/katacoda-scenarios/building-a-tutorial/major-steps/step04.md

 * Add `setup.sh` and execute it as a _background_ job to the `intro` step
 * Add `wait.sh` and execute it as a _foreground_ job to the `intro` step
-* Add `example-course.dck` to the assets and include it in the asset list
+* Add `first-course.dck` to the assets and include it in the asset list